CodeSecure-Inc/vscode-codesonar/README.md

 **Requirements**
 - Access to a [CodeSonar](https://www.grammatech.com/products/source-code-analysis) hub of version `7.1p0`.
-- The latest version of the CodeSonar extension requires at least VSCode `1.70.1`.
+- The latest version of the CodeSonar extension requires at least VS Code `1.70.1`.
 - A functioning build environment.
 - The [Sarif Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) extension from Microsoft.

 # Getting Started
-VSCode is an editor; it does not ship with a built-in compiler or build tools.
+VS Code is an editor; it does not ship with a built-in compiler or build tools.
 Before starting, you should ensure you have CodeSonar, build tools such as *make*, and a compiler, like *gcc*, installed and available in the PATH.

-**Note**: The instructions in this README assume a single user working on a project.
+**Note**: The instructions in this document assume a single user working on a project.
 People working in teams will have to adapt the instructions for things like **Settings** and **Tasks** when you deploy this for multiple engineers.

 ## Step 1: Create a New Project
 First, we need some code to scan.
 Create a new folder and add a file named `Basic.c` to it.
 Copy the following code snippet to the file: